 To put it in more grown up terms, the tools I gave my little guy were:

-- Honesty and clarity.
+- Provide honesty and clarity.
 When you’re going through something painful it can be difficult to see objectively what is happening.
 You get swept up in how you feel about it and forget to use logic around why it’s happening.
 Take a step outside of the situation and look at it from another’s perspective.
 Be realistic in the assessment too.
 At the end of the day, and right or wrong, the situation might not get better (some kids might not want to sit with you) and you need to decide if you’re ok with that and how what your steps are to change if not.
 If you’re too close or it is too hard to look at the situation objectively, confide in someone else to give that clear reflection.